SvOlli/sorbus/doc/monitors.md

 assembler from the Apple //c and file access which is custom to the Sorbus Computer.

+As of now, this monitor needs to be loaded from the internal drive using the file browser.
+This is intended to change, once it is considered stable.

 Displaying and entering data works the same as on the original WozMon.
 There is an addition: instead of entering hex data, you can also enter ASCII by prepending the letter with a single quote (`'`).
 However, when